Minimal Supersymmetric Standard Model: Soft SUSY breaking

 The reason these soft terms are not often mentioned are that they arise through local supersymmetry and not global supersymmetry, although they are required otherwise if the Goldstino were massless it would contradict observation.
 The Goldstino mode is eaten by the Gravitino to become massive, through a gauge shift, which also absorbs the would-be "mass" term of the Goldstino.

-Problems with the MSSM
+Problems

-There are several problems with the MSSM — most of them falling into understanding the parameters.
+There are several problems with the MSSM—most of them falling into understanding the parameters.